 This is especially helpful if you are trying to up your intake of specific vitamins and minerals.
 In particular, nutrients such as vitamins A, B12, C, D, E, fiber, calcium, choline, magnesium, potassium, and iron are essential for your health.
 Try to look for foods with these specific nutrients in mind.

-By following these tips, you should be able to better understand how food labels work, and you can make healthier choices when it comes to the food you eat.
+With these tips, you’ve learned how to read food labels for healthy eating.
+You should now be empowered to make healthier choices when it comes to the food you eat.

 Learn more about Healthy Eating here.